rht-labs/tech-exercise/README.md

 * `docs` - contains the student and teacher guides for the technical exercises as well as the classroom activities.
 The `slides/content` are written in markdown and automatically published to the site when pushed to main.
-* `pet-battle` - contains the application configs used by the tech exercise
 * `ubiquitous-journey` -  contains a lightweight fork of the rht-labs ci/cd stack
-* `tekton` - contains the OpenShift pipeline definitions used in the tech exercise.
 * `deployments` - contains the helm chart for openshift deployment

 ### 🏃‍♀️ Running the docs & slides site locally